ohadonmicrosoft/MyEmbeddedAiPortfolio/README.md

 ## Further Customization

-- **Change images**: The images are pulled from `source.unsplash.com` with keywords.
-Feel free to replace with your own assets or direct links.
+- **Change images**: The images are stored in the `assets/images/` directory.
+Feel free to replace with your own assets.
 - **Styling**: The CSS is inline in each file for simplicity.
 You could refactor into an external `.css` if you prefer.
 - **Form Handling**: The contact form uses a simple JS alert (demo mode).
 Integrate with a serverless function or third-party service (Netlify forms, Formspree, etc.) for real submissions.